Spain to give just one vaccine dose to under 55-year olds who had COVID-19

 France announced a similar policy earlier this month while Italian politicians are debating whether to follow that path.

-Spain had already advised that people within that bracket who do not have major health complications wait six months from their diagnosis before taking a vaccine.
+Spain had already advised that people within that bracket who have no major health complications wait six months from their diagnosis before taking a vaccine.

 As of Thursday, some 2.2 million people from priority groups such as nursing home residents and staff, people over 80 and frontline medics had received an injection.
 Some 1.2 million of those had received a full course of two shots.